abdullatif14/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(3) Script that prints all the groups the current user is part of
+Script that creates an empty file